Armorial of schools in England

+1882 montage from 'The Boy's Own Paper' interpreting the arms of 16 prominent English schools.
+From top to bottom, left to right: Westminster, Marlborough, Eton, Winchester, Charterhouse, Wellington College, Uppingham, Rugby, Haileybury, Rossall, Dulwich, Christ's Hospital, Cheltenham, Harrow, Shrewsbury, Saint Paul's.

 This is a list of the historical coats of arms or 'full heraldic achievements' of English primary and secondary education schools, grouped by region, as granted by the College of Arms or adopted by custom and practice.
 For some schools, the full heraldic achievement (shield, crest, mantling and sometimes also supporters and motto) is displayed; for others just the escutcheon (shield) is shown.